tonykay/tonykay.envy/README.md

 ---
 **NOTE**
-This is based on publicly available images
+This is based on publicly available images being pulled from dockerhub.io or quay.io so **first** launch may take a few minutes. (`nv preload` is coming which will allow images to be pulled at install time)
 ````bash

 $ nv deploy multi